plone/documentation/docs/backend/upgrading/intro.md

 With Plone 5.0 the default framework for content types switched from Archetypes to Dexterity.

-Until Plone 5.2.x there is a built-in migration from Archetypes to Dexterity, but it only supports Python 2.
+Up through Plone 5.2.x, there is a built-in migration from Archetypes to Dexterity, but it only supports Python 2.
 See [Migration](https://pypi.org/project/plone.app.contenttypes/2.2.3/#migration) in the latest stable release of `plone.app.contenttypes` for details on the migration of custom and default content types to Dexterity.

 Using [collective.exportimport](https://pypi.org/project/collective.exportimport/) you can export Archetypes content and import it as Dexterity content.